meleksterling-sudo/gemeos-gold-pipeline/gold-pipeline.md

 But gold sitting in an ETF doesn't generate income.
 It waits for the price to move.
 Which it might, and might not.

-There's an AI algorithm that actively trades Gold instruments through a US-regulated broker.
-Not buy-and-hold — it trades.
+There's an AI algorithm called Gemeos Midas that trades Gold instruments through a US-regulated broker.
+Not simply buy-and-hold — it trades.
 Two years of live performance verified on MyFXBook.
 10% average monthly returns.
 80% win rate across 784 trades.
-One losing month in 24 — down 1.63%.
+Only 1 losing month in 24

 Your capital stays in your own brokerage account.
-Copy trading means when the algorithm trades, your account mirrors it automatically.
+Its copy trading which means when the algorithm trades, your account mirrors it automatically.
 You don't place orders.
 You don't watch charts.

 Max drawdown across two years is 15.67%.
 For a system averaging 10% a month, that tells you something about how risk is managed.

-You already trust gold as an asset.
+We all already trust gold as an asset.
 This is a different way to be in it — one that actually generates returns while it runs.

 There's a demo that shows the full track record.
-Worth looking at if you're already a gold holder.
+Just click the link below to schedule

 ---